 The best mattress for side sleepers is one that contours to your body for pressure relief.
-Consider a memory foam mattress or latex mattress.
-Both of these mattress types have excellent contouring properties for side sleepers.
+Consider a

 Stomach sleepers often have the hardest time finding a mattress that offers the proper level of support.
 Typically, stomach sleepers will benefit from a firm to extra firm mattress because it offers the most support possible for their lower back.

 Stomach sleepers should consider choosing an innerspring mattress or hybrid mattress to help keep their spine in neutral alignment while they sleep.

 Sleeping on a mattress that’s too firm can be uncomfortable.
 If you find your mattress is too firm for your liking, there are a few things you can do to fix it.
 However, you should prioritize finding the correct type of mattress for your sleep preferences if you want to ensure good sleep night after night.

 Saatva offers a variety of high-quality mattresses and bed accessories that are durable and comfortable.
 You can take our mattress quiz to discover the best mattress type for your sleep position and preferences.